lammps/lammps/doc/src/Fortran.rst

 =========================

-Once a LAMMPS instance is created, it is possible to "drive" the LAMMPS simulation by telling LAMMPS to read commands from a file, or pass individual or multiple commands from strings or lists of strings.
-This is done similar to how it is implemented in the `C-library
+Once a LAMMPS instance is created, it is possible to "drive" the LAMMPS simulation by telling LAMMPS to read commands from a file or to pass individual or multiple commands from strings or lists of strings.
+This is done similarly to how it is implemented in the `C-library
 <pg_lib_execute>` interface.
 Before handing off the calls to the
 C-library interface, the corresponding Fortran versions of the calls (:f:func:`file`, :f:func:`command`, :f:func:`commands_list`, and